tylucaskelley/codepad/README.txt

     You should have received a copy of the GNU General Public License along with CodePad.
 If not, see <http://www.gnu.org/licenses/>.

-CodePad is a simple yet powerful Java-based text editor.
+CodePad is a simple Java-based text editor.

-Current Features:
+Features:
 	1. Ability to edit files
 	2. Line numbers that add with each new line and disappear when lines are deleted.
 	3. Cut, Copy, Paste